Earl Warren: City and district attorney

 Warren gained a statewide reputation as a tough, no-nonsense district attorney who fought corruption in government and ran his office in a nonpartisan manner.
 Warren strongly supported the autonomy of law enforcement agencies, but also believed that police and prosecutors had to act fairly.
 Unlike many other local law enforcement officials in the 1920s, Warren vigorously enforced Prohibition.
 In 1927, he launched a corruption investigation against Sheriff Burton Becker.
 After a trial that some in the press described as "the most sweeping exposé of graft in the history of the country," Warren won a conviction against Becker in 1930.
 When one of his own undercover agents admitted that he had perjured himself in order to win convictions in bootleg cases, Warren personally took charge of prosecuting the agent.
 Warren's efforts gained him national attention; a 1931 nationwide poll of law enforcement officials found that Warren was "the most intelligent and politically independent district attorney in the United States".

+In 1932, he argued his first Supreme Court case, Central Pacific Railway Co. v.
+Alameda County.
+That happened to be the last oral argument that Justice Oliver Wendell Holmes heard, as he announced his retirement later that afternoon, and stepped down from the court just five days later.
+Warren would be teased by his friends, who would say "He was 30 years on the State Court, he was 20 years on the Supreme Court, he listened to you just once and he said, "I've had it."

 The Great Depression hit the San Francisco Bay area hard in the 1930s, leading to high levels of unemployment and a destabilization of the political order.
 Warren took a hard stance against labor in the buildup to the San Francisco General Strike.
 In Whitney v.
 California (1927) Warren prosecuted a woman under the California Criminal Syndicalism Act for attending a communist meeting in Oakland.
 In 1936, Warren faced one of the most controversial cases of his career after George W. Alberts, the chief engineer of a freighter, was found dead.
 Warren believed that Alberts was murdered in a conspiracy orchestrated by radical left-wing union members, and he won the conviction of union officials George Wallace, Earl King, Ernest Ramsay, and Frank Conner.
 Many union members argued that the defendants had been framed by Warren's office, and they organized protests of the trial.